Client Side Vulnerabilities / Stored Cross Site Scripting

 Description

-Stored Cross Site Scripting (XSS) is a type of Client-Side Vulnerability and is listed as one of the top 25 most dangerous software errors in the Common Weakness Enumeration (CWE) directory.
-It is classified as CWE-79 and is listed as an Injection vulnerability.
-Stored XSS occurs when an application stores user input without proper validation or encoding, causing malicious scripts to be injected into the application.
-Stored XSS attacks are typically found in web and API-based applications and can be used to steal sensitive data, redirect users to malicious sites, or execute malicious code on the application.
-As outlined in the OWASP Testing Guide, stored XSS can be prevented by properly validating and encoding user input.
+Stored Cross Site Scripting (XSS) is a type of client-side vulnerability and is listed - as part of XSS in general - as one of the top 25 most dangerous software errors in the Common Weakness Enumeration (CWE) directory.
+It is classified as CWE-79: "Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting')".
+Stored XSS occurs when an application stores and renders user input without proper validation or encoding, causing malicious scripts to be injected into the application.
+Stored XSS attacks are typically found in web-based applications and can be used to steal sensitive data, redirect users to malicious sites, or execute malicious code in the context of the application.
+The OWASP Web Security Testing Guide outlines how to test for stored XSS vulnerabilities.

 Risk